parkotron/sbt-grunt-task/README.md

 sbt-grunt-task
 ============

-A plugin for sbt that allows grunt tasks to be run within sbt.
+A plugin that allows grunt tasks to be run within SBT.

 Currently more of a proof of concept for improving workflow for front-end dev with Lift than a fully fledged plugin.